Add a CRM Integration Template

 Note: Use commas to separate multiple options.
 For example, option1,option2.

-3. In the Authorization Endpoint field, enter the CRM authorization URL, to which users will be redirected for authorization during integration.
+Authorization Endpoint Enter the CRM authorization URL, to which users will be redirected for authorization during integration.

 For example,